 1 Revised Standard Version of The Holy Bible.
 St. Benedict Press, Charlotte, North Carolina, 2009.

 2 Pope John Paul II.
-God's Yes to Man: The Encyclical Redemptoris Mater.
+God’s Yes to Man: Mother of the Redeemer – the Encyclical Redemptoris Mater.
 Ignatius Press, San Francisco, 1988.

 3 Bishop Fulton J. Sheen.
 The World’s First Love: Mary, Mother of God.
 McGraw-Hill, New York, 1952; Ignatius Press, San Francisco, 2010.